GemHunt/sail/rotational/README.md

 * Research: Talk with others about what works best
 * Hardware Reject/Online Training: In practice I could reject and rescan parts that don’t have a class.

-**Circular Lighting:**
-* This is a big one as it can build a full class from a single scan.
-Light every frame with a different LED from a different angle as the part is moving under the camera.
-Use WS2812 LED Strips to get 8-30 different shadows.
-Use the 3 color channels in the LED to scan 3 angles at once!
-Also I could take all lights on pictures, and pictures with lights different heights.
-Not fancy, just 3 light strips loops.
-One loop horizontal, one vertical, and one under for separate backlighting shots.
-They don’t have to be mounted perfectly.
-The LEDs can switch every frame.
-You check the every n frames to see if the times is correct.
-The belt would always be moving.
-So both the camera and the lighting would be different models.
-I could make the models every image for itself then I could ensemble them.
-This is cool because it will show when the models are bad.
-The reason for this is also because this setup is going to work not just for coins, but other part types as well with no changes.

-**Back lighting**:
-* Scan screws without an image at all:1 bit backlighting from 8 different angles would the same as 256 gray but really it should be blob input instead of an image.
-* You could have 25 different backlighting channels with cameras on top and bottom with the frosted belt.
-This is sloppy 3d scanning without doing the math.
-* This will work for sure with the screws not touching, but can be it work with the screws touching?
-* An old flat panel display can be both the backlight and it can light up around the issue screws.

 **Angle error reduction with short path graphs:**
 * Start with a tiny network:
 * Pick 2 points at random